drigofonte/aurora-scraper/docs/backlog.tasks.md

       should have been done before the implementation.
 It should complement the etl-pipeline-spec.md
 - [ ] Refactor all examples in the code into a docs/examples folder.
+- [ ] Review old approach and remove old implementation, including barcelona extraction code, which should now be an example
+- [ ] Review the use of utils/resul.utils.ts.
+This really should either be named something else or it should live within the extractor module
 - [ ] Research SAST tool
 - [ ] Integrate Sonarqube (or similar) checks as part of the commit pipeline
 - [ ] Integrate test coverage metrics into the commit pipeline